-- 7.1 Employees must have received notification that the adoption has been approved by the relevant UK authority (Official Notification). - 7.2 Employees must give The Trust notice in writing of: - (a) their intention to take adoption leave; - (b) the date they received Official Notification; - (c) and the date the child is expected to arrive in Great Britain. - 7.3 This notice must be given as early as possible but in any case within 28 days of receiving Official Notification. - 7.4 If the employee has less than 26 weeks' employment with The Trust at the date of Official Notification, this notice must be given within 30 weeks of starting employment. - 7.5 The employee must also give The Trust at least 28 days' notice in writing of their Intended Start Date.
-This can be the date the child arrives in Great Britain or a predetermined date no more than 28 days after the child's arrival in Great Britain. - 7.6 The employee must also notify The Trust of the date the child arrives in Great Britain within 28 days of that date. - 7.7 The Trust may also ask for a copy of the Official Notification and evidence of the date the child arrived in Great Britain.
+- 8.1 Employees must have received notification that the adoption has been approved by the relevant UK authority (Official Notification). - 8.2 Employees must give the Trust notice in writing of: - a) their intention to take adoption leave: - b) the date they received Official Notification; and - c) the date the child is expected to arrive in Great Britain. - 8.3 This notice must be given as early as possible but in any case within 28 days of receiving Official Notification. - 8.4 If the employee has less than 26 weeks' employment with the Trust at the date of Official Notification, this notice must be given within 30 weeks of starting employment. - 8.5 The employee must also give the Trust at least 28 days' notice in writing of their Intended Start Date.
+This can be the date the child arrives in Great Britain or a predetermined date no more than 28 days after the child's arrival in Great Britain. - 8.6 The employee must also notify The Trust of the date the child arrives in Great Britain within 28 days of that date. - 8.7 The Trust may also ask for a copy of the Official Notification and evidence of the date the child arrived in Great Britain.

-8 Adoption/Surrogacy Appointments
+9. Adoption/Surrogacy Appointments

-8.1 The main adopter is entitled to 5 working days (6.5 hours per working day) leave for adoption appointments.
+9.1 The main adopter is entitled to 5 working days (6.5 hours per working day, including travel and waiting time) leave for adoption appointments.
 The secondary adopter will be entitled to take unpaid time off up to 2 appointments.
 The main adopter is the parent intending to take adoption leave and not paternity leave.